 The Mount reputation

-When hiring managers see a degree holder from Mount Saint Mary College’s School of Nursing, they see a candidate who has benefited from dedicated faculty, state-of-the art facilities, and in-depth immersion into the field, all backed by a school with a reputation for healthcare education.
-The Mount’s nursing program, which is accredited through the Commission on Collegiate Nursing Education (CCNE), has long boasted NCLEX-RN passage rates that surpass the state average.
+When hiring managers see alumni from Mount Saint Mary College’s School of Nursing, they see a candidate who has benefited from dedicated faculty, state-of-the art facilities, and in-depth immersion into the field, all backed by a school with a reputation for healthcare education.

 Christopher Kelly ’17, who hails from Long Island, noted that the Mount’s reputation for nursing excellence spreads far and wide.